 Inside the shop there’s a fridge and you can help yourself choosing a bottle of water, a bier, a sparkling wine or a soda.
 To my pleasure there are also the Baladin sodas (made without colourings and preservatives).
 My favourite is the citron one, cedrata [cheh -DRAH tah].

 Compared to other bars in Venice, la Cocaeta is also very cheap.
 In fact I still doubt my friend manages to earn something!

 At the end of the shift, Giulio closed the shop and we went for a walk in the Cannaregio sestiere, which is less known and crowded than other Venice areas.
 Some of the pics were taken by me and some by Ivan (I asked his permission to post them).
 Cannaregio is also the neighborhood where I attended a wonderful blog tour.
 If you love local craftmanship, read my Venice Artisans Tour here!

 - Keep in mind that you could find a queue.
 So, since Giulio makes the crepes one by one at the moment you could wait… up to 40 minutes.
 So it is better to come in advance, order and go for a walk in the meantime.
 As for me I’ve always been lucky, I never waited more than 10 minutes.

 - Always check the opening hours on the Facebook page!
 Since Giulio works alone, sometimes he has to change them.

 I must admit I was doubtful.
-I wanted to write a post about la Cocaeta but I wasn’t sure, because Giulio is my friend.
+Cause I wanted to write a post about la Cocaeta but I wasn’t sure.
+You see, Giulio is my friend.
 For months I preferred not to publish anything.
 But now I made up my mind.
 Not because he’s my friend.
 But because I think he really deserves more recognition.
-Plus Cocaeta is an affordable place where to eat something in Venice, so I thought it would have been useful to my readers.
+Plus Cocaeta is an affordable place where to eat in Venice, so I thought it would have been useful to my readers.
 I had another qualm: crepes are not Italian.
 That’s undeniable.
 But

 - The style is Italian